Spin-induced Quadrupole Moment (SIQM) Test for Eccentric Compact Binaries: Analysis and Results

-The general trend is a \textit{decrease} in $\Delta{\kappa_s}$ with increasing total mass ($M$) and can be attributed to higher signal-to-noise ratio possible for heavier systems; although, the error should eventually increase when the SNR drops as we keep increasing the mass~\cite{Krishnendu:2019ebd}.
+Figure~\ref{fig:kappa_plot} displays our results for the measurements of the SIQM parameter.
+The general trend is a \textit{decrease} in $\Delta{\kappa_s}$ with increasing total mass ($M$) and can be attributed to higher signal-to-noise ratio possible for heavier systems~\cite{Krishnendu:2019ebd}.\footnote{Errors should eventually increase when the SNR drops as we keep increasing the mass.}We note that this trend primarily reflects the scaling with SNR at a fixed distance of 400 Mpc.
 At the low mass end, including eccentricity improves the measurement of the SIQM parameter significantly.
-For instance, the error reduces from $\sim$18\% (for circular case) to almost 8\% for $e_0=0.2$ is again halved for $e_0=0.4$.
-Further, as expected, the overall reduced sensitivity of CE over advanced LIGO leads to significant improvements of the SIQM parameter.
+For instance, the error reduces from $\sim$18\% (for circular case) to almost 8\% for $e_0=0.2$ is again halved for $e_0=0.5$.
+Further, as expected, the over all reduced sensitivity of CE over advanced LIGO leads to significant improvements of the SIQM parameter.
 We find that, the error on $\kappa_s$ (again for the 10$M_{\odot}$ system) increase nearly 20-fold ($\sim500\%$) for the circular case with advanced LIGO sensitivity.